Podhorany, Kežmarok District: Population

 According to 2010 census total population had been 2333.
 In the village is sizeable Roma nationality, which had been claimed by 949 inhabitants, which is ca. 41% of the total population.
 In 2010 there had been 1165 males and 1166 females, what is ca. 50% for both.

+In 2019, they constituted an estimated 78% of the municipality's population.

 Economy and infrastructure

 In the village is foodstuff store, train stop, elementary school and a pub.
 Cultural sightseeings are gothic Roman Catholic and classical evangelical churches.